Skip to content

 • Compact 3-bedroom barndominiums

 The best size depends on how you plan to use the home.
 A weekend cabin can be much smaller than a full-time family home.
-A retirement home may not need extra bedrooms, but it may need wider halls, better storage, and an attached garage.
+A retirement home may not need extra bedrooms, but it may need better storage, wider traffic flow, and an attached garage or carport.
+A small family home may need 2 or 3 bedrooms, while a guest house may only need one bedroom and one bathroom.

 Why Small Barndominium Plans Are So Popular